hdieudonne/coin/README.md

 # HelloCore Hardhat Project

-This is my first sample smart contract built using Solidity and hardhat setup for compile, test, and deploy.
-SOme of Contract are `` HelloCore.sol ``
+This is my first sample smart contract, built using Solidity and Hardhat.
+It is set up for compiling, testing, and deploying.
+Some of the contracts included are: `` HelloCore.sol ``

-## what to do first
+## steps to follow

-* Install node modules with packahe_lock.json
+* Install packages
     ```
     npm install
     ```